thurn/DTXcodeUtils/README.md

 plugin which toggles Xcode's syntax highlighting on or off.

 To run the example project, clone the repo, and run `pod install` from the Example directory.
 Open the resulting xcworkspace in Xcode and run the Example target.
-This should install the example plugin in xcode.
+This should install the example plugin in the IDE.
 After restarting Xcode, you should get a "Toggle Highlighting" option in the Xcode Edit menu.

 ## Installation